alequintos/alequintos.github.io/_pages/about.md

 I was born and raised in [Puebla, Mexico](https://en.wikipedia.org/wiki/Puebla_(city)) 🇲🇽 and currently live in New York 🗽.
 I love running!
 I have run 8 marathons so far and just finished the [2021 NYC Marathon](/images/ale-quintos-nyc-marathon-2021.jpeg).
 Check out these marathons and other races I have [run](/runs/)!

+If you would like to contact me, please send me an email to a.quintos at columbia.edu

 **I am on the academic job market.**